JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 [Citrix Autoscale](https://docs.citrix.com/en-us/citrix-daas/manage-deployment/autoscale.html) is one the best and most powerful tools to get your VM run costs under control.
 Coupling Autoscale with aggressive session timeouts can massively reduce your run costs.

-Don’t forget to plug in your instance $$ figure into your Delivery Group so that you can get some nice reporting in Monitor on how much you are saving (VM run cost + Disk cost should be added if using [on-demand provisioning](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure.html#azure-on-demand-provisioning))
+Don't forget to plug in your instance $$ figure into your Delivery Group so that you can get some nice reporting in Monitor on how much you are saving (VM run cost + Disk cost should be added if using [on-demand provisioning](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure.html#azure-on-demand-provisioning))

 {: .box-note}
 **Instance Reservation**